Retiree Annual Enrollment is September 30 - October 25

 for State, Higher Education, Local Education and Local Government Retirees

 This is your chance to make benefit changes that will be effective Jan.
-1, 2019.
-This year for Annual Enrollment, if you want to make changes, you can submit a paper application or may be able to make changes online in Edison ESS.
+1, 2020.
+This year for Annual Enrollment, if you want to make changes, you can submit a paper application or make changes online in Edison ESS.

 If eligible, during Annual Enrollment you can: